sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 > - `backend` is the name of the destination
-> - `service` points to the deployment name whose URL will be used for this destination.
+> - `service` points to the deployment name whose URL will be used for this destination

 ### Deploy CAP Helm chart